ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 Jupyter Notebooks can be used with a variety of different programming languages.
 Initially the notebookes were for *Julia*, *Python* and *R* but now they support many more languages.

+<p style="font-size:0.6em; color:gray">If you don't know the languages researchers use, it might be helpful to think about the types of tasks they want to perform.
+Python is currently the most popular language used in Jupyter Notebooks as well as R, you can also consider what is commonly used in different fields of research.</p>

 Note:
-If you don't know the languages researchers use, it might be helpful to think about the types of tasks they want to perform.
-Python is currently the most popular language used in Jupyter Notebooks as well as R, you can also consider what is commonly used in different fields of research.
+- Activity:

 ---